zac-heisey/murray-lampert/_posts/2013-09-04-5-reasons-you-need-a-room-addition.markdown

 categories:
 - Home Additions
 featured-image: "/uploads/room-additions-1.jpg"
-excerpt: Sometimes it's better to expand your existing space with a room addition, rather than move to a bigger home.
+description: Sometimes it's better to expand your existing space with a room addition, rather than move to a bigger home.
 Here are 5 good reasons to consider a room addition.
 author: Gregg Cantor
 layout: blocks